mikel/mail/README.md

 Current Capabilities of Mail
 ----------------------------

-* RFC2822 Support, Reading and Writing
+* RFC5322 Support, Reading and Writing
+* RFC6532 Support, reading UTF-8 headers
 * RFC2045-2049 Support for multipart emails
 * Support for creating multipart alternate emails
 * Support for reading multipart/report emails &amp; getting details from such
-* Support for multibyte emails - needs quite a lot of work and testing
 * Wrappers for File, Net/POP3, Net/SMTP
-* Auto encoding of non US-ASCII header fields
+* Auto-encoding of non-US-ASCII bodies and header fields
-* Auto encoding of non US-ASCII bodies

-Mail is RFC2822 compliant now, that is, it can parse and generate valid US-ASCII emails.
+Mail is RFC5322 and RFC6532 compliant now, that is, it can parse US-ASCII and UTF-8 emails and generate US-ASCII emails.
 There are a few obsoleted syntax emails that it will have problems with, but it also is quite robust, meaning, if it finds something it doesn't understand it will not crash, instead, it will skip the problem and keep parsing.
 In the case of a header it doesn't understand, it will initialise the header as an optional unstructured field and continue parsing.

 This means Mail won't (ever) crunch your data (I think).